 Even during my studies I did not let go of the stock market, where I made the biggest changes to the Fair Value Calculator and the associated method.

 I find myself in my modest student apartment over hundreds of annual reports of stock market companies again.
 It was a dark apartment with only light coming through the windows on one side.
 I had set up a small office of Ikea furniture, consisting of a coffee table, an armchair and a lamp with a green shade, as you would find in every decorated law office.

 I liked them very much and called them the "Club of the Thinkers" lamp, based on an episode in "Scrubs" where the janitor founded the Thinkers' Club.
 The lamp gave me inspiration and also the necessary light to study the stock numbers.
 Over the course of a year I have studied common valuation methods and compared their results.

 Valuation methods that are intended to give the true value of a share are, for example, the discounted cash flow method or multiplier approaches (valuation with multiples).
 No matter which method one chooses, they all have their raison d'être in a sense, and all of them have one thing in common: hard to learn and apply to a beginner.

-So I was looking for a solution that would give nearly the same results as the established evaluation models, but should be much easier to use.
+So I was looking for a solution that would give great results as the established evaluation models, but should be much easier to use.
 So it took a system that was quick and easy to use, spitting out the true value of stocks quickly, and then investing in stocks whose fair value is higher than the current stock market price.
 The plan was to buy the dollar for 50 cents and wait for other participants to recognize the true value of the stock.
 Subsequently, the higher demand would also increase the stock market price of the share.